Victor Hugo: Memorials

-A bust of Hugo stands near the entrance of the Old Summer Palace in Beijing honoring his opposition to its destruction by British and French Forces during the Second Opium War.
+A bust of Hugo stands near the entrance of the Old Summer Palace in Beijing marking his criticism of its destruction by Anglo-French forces during the Second Opium War.

 A mosaic commemorating Hugo is located on the ceiling of the Thomas Jefferson Building of the Library of Congress.

 The London and North Western Railway named a 'Prince of Wales' Class 4-6-0 No 1134 after Hugo.
 British Railways perpetuated this memorial, naming Class 92 Electric Unit 92001 after him.